-Costa Rica's Forestry Law in force contains a prohibition of changing land use.
-Article 19 of the Law reads: "In lands covered by forest, land use change will not be allowed, nor to establish Tree plantations..."
-Due to its nature, this is the main measurement to prevent reversals in those forests conserved and regenerated in country.
+Costa Rica's active Forestry Law contains a prohibition of changing land use.
+Article 19 of the Law reads: "In lands covered by forest, land use change will not be allowed, nor to establish tree plantations..."
+This is the main measurement to prevent reversals in those forests that are conserved and regenerated in country.
 To strengthen the implementation of the law, the National System of Conservation Areas has control mechanisms such as the illegal clearing control strategy, as well as regular operations in roads and the functioning of multiple geographical information systems and that are part of the regular operations and budget of the institution.
 This is the strongest measurement against reversals; however, recognizing that the country still experiences deforestation, the Program includes a series of policies, actions and activities to halt deforestation, among which illegal logging control, as well as community control through the participative volunteer committees are a strong component.
 Additionally, as detailed in Section 6.1 many of these measures are a continuation and enhancement of existing programs properly institutionalized by current legislation.

-Furthermore, the country has circumstances that ensure non reversals from REDD+ actions:
+Furthermore, the country has circumstances that ensure non-reversals from REDD+ actions: